YScript/GALAMOST-5/docs/_build/html/_sources/forcefield-bonded-bond.rst.txt

 Description:

-   The device function for bond interactions could be written in script and conveyed to kernal funcitons for calculation.
+   The device function for bond interactions could be written in script and conveyed to kernel funciton for calculation.

-   Bond interactions with potential form :math:`p(r)`
+   With the potential form of bond interactions :math:`p(r)`, the expression of parameters in script are:

    * p = :math:`p(r)`
    * f = :math:`-(\triangle p(r)/\triangle r)(1/r)`